 Fingerprints are the oldest and most widely used form of biometric identification.
 Everyone is known to have mostly unique, immutable fingerprints.
 As most Automatic Fingerprint Recognition Systems are based on local ridge features known as minutiae, marking minutiae accurately and rejecting false ones is very important.
 However, fingerprint images get degraded and corrupted due to variations in skin and impression conditions.
 Thus, image enhancement techniques such as Hilditch Thinning, Thresholding, etc. are employed prior to minutiae extraction.
 A critical step in automatic fingerprint matching is to reliably extract minutiae from the input fingerprint image.

 Fingerprints are the most widely used parameter for personal identification amongst all biometrics.
 Fingerprint identification is commonly employed in forensic science to aid criminal investigations etc. A fingerprint is a unique pattern of ridges and valleys on the surface of a finger of an individual.
 A ridge is defined as a single curved segment, and a valley is the region between two adjacent ridges.
-Minutiae points (fig. 1) are the local ridge discontinuities, which are of two types: ridge endings and bifurcations.
+Minutiae points (img.2) are the local ridge discontinuities, which are of two types: ridge endings and bifurcations.
 A good quality image has around 40 to 100 minutiae.
 It is these minutiae points which are used for determining uniqueness of a fingerprint.

 Input Grayscaled Fingerprint